A Purposeful Collaboration.

 Meet the Team

 Maraya Pearson is the Founder of Adsila Kids and Home CEO Academy, a homeschool education social enterprise.
 Prior to founding these organizations, Maraya worked in large-scale local and international projects at Accenture and JPMorgan, where she specialized in public utilities and global trade projects.
 Maraya has a bachelor's degree in political science with a minor in mass communications from the University of Florida and a Masters of Business Administration from the University of South Florida, with a concentration in finance and international business.
-Maraya studied as a Gotham Fellow, through the Center for Faith and Work, and believes in the importance of leading and living through the lens of love in all aspects of life.
-At Adsila Kids, her focus is on editorial oversight of the curriculum, content development and program steering.
-She enjoys spending time with her husband, Hardy, and her children.
+At Adsila Kids, her focus is on teaching, curriculum mapping and integrating technology with the lessons.

 Keri Bernier, Project Assistant

 Prior to becoming a Chief Education Officer at home, Keri graduated summa cum laude with a bachelor's degree in forensic osteology.
 Keri supports with curriculum content development, curriculum library maintenance and many behind-the-scenes support activities both now and in the future to support Adsila Kids' cohort communities.
 During college, Keri also worked in scientific research and grant-writing.
-Keri enjoys homeschooling her two sons, crafting and spending time with her husband, Brian.
+Keri enjoys homeschooling her two sons and crafting.